 Later in the winter of 2013/14 a small wildlife pond was added and 17 bird and bat boxes erected in and around the Orchard.
 The pond was dug by Community Service workers and funds for the pond liner, plants and boxes were provided by Guildford Borough Council.

-Although 7 old fruit trees were alive in 2010, that number had declined to 4 by early 2018.
-The fruit trees planted in 2011 however are growing well and have started to fruit, except for the Medlar which has never done well.
+Although 7 old fruit trees were alive in 2010, that number had declined to 3 by 2020.
+Of the fruit trees planted in 2011 the apples and pears have been growing well whereas the plums have tended to do poorly and in fact the Farleigh Damson died in 2017.
+In addition the Medlar has never done well.

 Management is undertaken by volunteers and includes an annual grass cut, pruning of the newer fruit trees, scrub limitation, mowing walkway and pond maintenance.
 Some areas of grass are left long for voles, amphibians and skipper butterflies.
 Surveying the flora and fauna continues to be undertaken to better understand the habitat and to help guide its management.
 By early 2018 the following had been recorded over the last ca 5 years: 10 species of mammal, 5 species of amphibian or reptile, 30 species of bird, close to 150 species of plant, over 30 species of fungi, 24 species of butterfly, over 60 species of moth and many other insects and spiders.